 The same cleaning techniques and solution used for carpet can be used to remove cheese sauce stains from upholstery.
 Do not overwet the fabric because excess moisture in the cushions can cause mold or mildew to grow.
 Allow to air dry away from sunlight.

 If the upholstery is silk or vintage, remove the solid cheese with a dull edge and blot any remaining oil with a clean white paper towel.
-Call a professional upholstery cleaner to prevent watermarks and changes in color.
+Call a professional upholstery cleaner if you need more stain removal tips and to prevent watermarks and changes in color.